Lukasseirl/Tiny_Tapeout_Scoreboard/docs/info.md

 ### Testing of the Top Module

-To test the top module we make a testbench *scoreboard_top-2_tb.v* which is similar to the testbench of the pushbutton processor.
-We simulate different pushbutton presses and check if the displays show the expected results.
+To test the top module we make a testbenchfile *scoreboard_top-2_tb.v* which is similar to the testbench of the pushbutton processor.
+We simulate different pushbutton presses and check if the displays shows the expected results.
 Therefore we use our filter-process python script again.

 The screenshot below shows the simulation result in gtkwave.
-The first two signals show the displayed values of the 7 segment displays and the last two signals are the signals of the pushbuttons of player 1 and 2.
+The first two signals show the displayed values of the 7-segment displays and the last two signals are the signals of the pushbuttons of player 1 and 2.
 We can see the blinking animation.
 We can also see that the score of player 1 increases with the button presses of pushbutton 1.

 <img width="2013" height="249" alt="grafik" src="https://github.com/user-attachments/assets/33da6fae-d73e-4111-8edf-34f96d10da0d" />